colinarndt/resume/README.md

-# resume
-Resume in LaTeX
+# Resume

 Based off of [harshibar/resume](https://github.com/harshibar/resume).
-Template is available at that link if you'd like to use this style for your own.
+Template is available at that link if you'd like to modify for your own use.

 ![Resume Preview](resume.png)